SeanShubin/documentation/videos/character/character.md

 Common font families are Helvetica, Arial, Times New Roman, and Courier.

 ### Unicode
-A standard who's goal is to unify all languages by assigning by providing a consistent way to encode text.
+A standard who's goal is to unify all languages by providing a consistent way to encode text.

 ### UTF
 Unicode transformation format.
 Refers to a set of encodings that support all unicode code points.